the ART of the POSSIBLE - London SW19

 Go back to Training Menu

-(4) Specific Strength & Sports Conditioning
+(4) Specific Strength & Sports Conditioning wip

 Paul Munro in his first London Marathon 2018 followed a One-2-One Training Plan and finished in 3:45